 WHECO has completed numerous upgrade and re-power projects in various types of equipment over the past decade.
-Today, the complexity of an engine conversion is not the same from just a few years ago when the emissions standards were much different.
-On May 11, 2004, EPA signed the final rule introducing Tier 4 emission standards, which have been phased-in over the period of 2008-2015.
+Today, the complexity of an engine conversion is not the same as it was just few years ago when the emissions standards were much different.
+On May 11, 2004, the EPA signed a final rule introducing Tier 4 emission standards, which have been phased-in over the period of 2008-2015.
 The Tier 4 Final standards require that emissions of Particulate Matter and Nitrous Oxide be further reduced by about 90%.
 Such emission reductions are achieved through the use of control technologies—including advanced exhaust after treatment.
 Over the past twelve months WHECO Corporation has successfully completed two Tier 4 Engine conversions, one located in California and the other in Washington State.

-Another modification was the engine cooling requirements, the cranes cooling systems were completely redesigned to accommodate the new Tier 4 engines.
+The WHECO Team in collaboration with team members, engineers, and engine manufactures were successful in resolving the space issues on their Tier 4 upgrade projects without compromising the effectiveness and output of the systems.
+An important modification was the engine cooling requirements; the cranes cooling systems were completely redesigned to accommodate the new Tier 4 engines.
 In addition, DEF tank and the necessary plumbing were all new components to the cranes original configuration.

-One of WHECO’s “Power Up” project began in spring of 2015 at our facility in Santa Fe Springs California on a 1985 Manitowoc 4000W Crane.
-The crane owner requested a new Tier 4F Cummins Model QSL9 engine compliant with California requirements replace the original Cummins Model NTA 855 engine.
+One of WHECO’s “Power Up” projects began in spring of 2015 at their facility in Santa Fe Springs California on a 1985 Manitowoc 4000W Crane.
+The crane owner requested a new Tier 4F Cummins Model QSL9 engine compliant with California requirements that would replace an outdated Cummins Model NTA 855 engine.

-In summary, both “Power Up” projects above were required to be CARB Compliant to continue to work in the State of California.
-To the best of our knowledge WHECO is the only organization offering Tier 4 Final re-powers to the Manitowoc 888 Cranes.
+Both “Power Up” projects above were required to be CARB Compliant to continue to work in the State of California.
+WHECO is likely the only organization offering Tier 4 Final re-powers to the Manitowoc 888 Cranes.